JAK2 V617F Mutation Allele Specific PCR Protocol

 Interpretation

-The presence or absence of specific bands on the gel determines the mutation status:
+The presence or absence of specific bands on the gel determines the mutation status.

 Troubleshooting

-Tetra-primer ARMS PCR, while a valuable tool, can be susceptible to several errors.
+Allele-specific PCR, while a valuable tool, can be susceptible to several errors.
 Here are some common troubleshooting issues:

 • Non-specific amplification: This occurs when primers bind to unintended sequences, leading to additional bands besides the expected ones.